 This enables children to both use what they know about how words work when encountering challenging vocabulary, and get more information and understanding when reading about a topic they’re familiar with.
 So if a child has, for example, been to a whaling museum or gone on a whale watch or seen a movie about whales, then he or she will be better able to understand and learn from the preschool read-aloud of Pinocchio and the Whale, or later tackle an independent reading assignment of Eye of the Whale in middle-school.> read more & see the latest research

-Building Language focuses on younger children, ages 0 to three.
+Building Language focuses on younger children, ages 0-2.
 This skill set refers to a child’s ability to understand and say many words, and many types of words, and later to understand and say more extended and complex sentences.
 Children who build strong language skills early are set up to be strong readers; they are more likely to enter school with the kinds of Vocabulary & Knowledge skills that support learning and academic achievement as they grow older.

 Having a large vocabulary indicates that a child knows a lot of different things, as we all have to be familiar with a concept before we can become familiar with words related to that concept: and all this background knowledge helps children read well.
 When children have strong language skills, this means that they also have learned a lot about syntax (i.e., word order and agreement) and morphology (i.e., the meaningful small parts of words, such as “er” in player), which helps them make meaning of what they read in the years to come.> read more & see the latest research